-"American Tariffs from Plymouth Rock to McKinley and Dingley," by Senator Gallinger of New Hampshire; "American Tariffs and American Sheep," by Congressman Grosvenor of Ohio; "The Tariff" or extracts from the speeches of President McKinley and Mr. Bryan; and "Policy of Protection," a speech of Senator Gallinger.
+Senator Gallinger of New Hampshire; Sheep," by Congressman Grosvenor of Ohio; "The Tariff" or extracts from the speeches of President McKinley and Mr. Bryan; and "Policy of Proger.
 All, embracing 144 pages of reliable matter, will be forwarded to any address for Fourteen Cents.
 Ask for Nos.
 39, 52, 59 and 75.
 Address AMERICAN PROTECTIVE TARIFF LEA-GUE, 135 West 23rd St., New York.

-ven per cent according to amo unt and time.
-Farms for sale \$30 per acre and upward.
-Ab stracts of Title and titles examined.
-Telephone-orders at our expense, if in a hurry, and abstracts will be sent by first mail, prompt service and owest prices.
+Money to loan on improved farms at sixnd Farms for sale \$30 per acre and upward.
+Abstracts of Title and titles examined.
+Telephone orders at our expense, if in a hurry, and abstracts will be sent by first mail, prompt service and

 Berrien Exchange Bank, Berrien Springs.
 M Vilkinson will be at the Bank every Thursday.